Overview - 2020/2021

 When you graduate, you will be eligible to write the national certification exam of the Canadian Association of Medical Radiation Technologists and go on to work as a Radiological Technologist in the diagnostic imaging department of a hospital or medical clinic.

 This is a highly competitive program; the number of qualified applicants exceeds the number of seats available.
-Please see www.fanshawec.ca/hcp for descriptions of grades and educational background required for a successful application.OSSD with courses from the College (C), University (U),
+Post-Secondary education may be required for successful admission to this program.
+Please see www.fanshawec.ca/hcp for details.OSSD with courses from the College (C), University (U),

 University/College (M), or Open (O) stream WITH: